-Note: The RGB Patterns do not take into account output setups so depending on your configuration the colors might not display in a true Red/Green/Blue pattern.
+\Note: The RGB Chase Patterns do not take into account output settings so depending on your configuration the colors might not display in a true Red/Green/Blue pattern use a Cycle Pattern instead.

 The RGB Test Pattern will test the lights based on specified colors.
 The color order can be changed to match the color order of the lights you are testing.